awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.Scenarios.md

 ![\[A DB Instance not in a VPC Accessed by an EC2 Instance in a VPC\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/legacyRDS2EC2VPC.png)

 **Note**
-*ClassicLink*, as described in [A DB Instance in a VPC Accessed by an EC2 Instance Not in a VPC](#USER_VPC.ClassicLink), is not available for this scenario\.
+*ClassicLink*, as described in [A DB instance in a VPC accessed by an EC2 instance not in a VPC](#USER_VPC.ClassicLink), is not available for this scenario\.

 To connect your DB instance and your EC2 instance over the public internet, do the following:
 + Ensure that the EC2 instance is in a public subnet in the VPC\.